Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Parameters

-The noise variances in Table~\ref{tab:variance_annealing} are set depending on $P_\text{tx,dB} = 10 \log_{10}P_\text{tx}$; the relationship was coarsely optimized for one low and high-SNR point by fitting an exponential function.
-At iteration count $n_\text{trig}$, we switched off the annealing and used the actual LMMSE denoiser.
+The noise variances in Table~\ref{tab:variance_annealing} are set depending on $P_\text{rx,dB} = 10 \log_{10}P_\text{rx}$~\eqref{eq:prx}; the relationship was coarsely optimized for one low and high-SNR point by fitting an exponential function.
+We switched off annealing and used the actual LMMSE denoiser at iteration count $n_\text{trig}$.

-We initialized Algorithm~\ref{algo:GVAMP} by drawing $\mathbf{p}_1$ from $\mathcal{CN}(\mnull{}, \nu_{W_1} \mident{})$ and setting $\nu_{W_1} = 10 \cdot P_\text{tx} \trace(\Ad \Ad\herm)/m$.
+We initialized Algorithm~\ref{algo:GVAMP} by drawing $\mathbf{p}_1$ from $\mathcal{CN}(\mnull{}, \nu_{W_1} \mident{})$ and setting $\nu_{W_1} = 10 \cdot P_\text{rx} \trace(\Ad \Ad\herm)/m$.